By Theresa Sumberac, MD

 By Michael D. O’Donnell

-The patient was a 60 year old female with a history heavy chain (AH) amyloidosis with renal and cardiac involvement, nephrotic syndrome, and hyperlipidemia who presented with …
+The patient was a 60 year old female with a history heavy chain (AH) amyloidosis with renal and cardiac involvement, nephrotic syndrome, and hyperlipidemia who presented …

 Please enjoy this post from the archives dated September 8, 2011